Social Science Research Philosophy for PhD Project

 There are many reasons due to which interpretivism research philosophy is adopted.
-The first reason is that the use of interpretivism allows researchers to interpret different elements used in the study, for instance, the underlying conditions that formed Hoffice and the characteristics of an office.
+The first reason is that interpretivism allows researchers to interpret different elements used in the study, for instance, the underlying conditions that formed Hoffice and the characteristics of an office.
 This study has also used the interpretation idea by integrating human interest in completing research objectives.
 This philosophy has been successfully integrated into the study because the interpretation method is based on criticism of positive social sciences (Fraser & Pechenkina, 2016).
 The interpretivism concepts in research are also focused on analysing and evaluating the differences between respondents’ views.
 The interpretivism research idea is used in the current study for the importance of the research related to the research question and questions related to the research problem, rather than focusing on the research method.
 Therefore, there have been many aspects of how interpretivism’s research concept has created the design of this research.
-One of the most important reasons for using this research philosophy is that method is dedicated to objective and quantifiable philosophical reality, as the scholar has the freedom to choose from a variety of qualitative methods and learning methods that best meet the needs of research.
+One of the most important reasons for using this research philosophy is that method is dedicated to objective and quantifiable philosophical reality.
+The scholar has the freedom to choose from a variety of qualitative methods and learning methods that best meet research needs.

-Another reason for using interpretivism ideology is that the world is not seen in a unilateral way or pure reality (Walliman, 2015).
-Instead, interpretivism research philosophy sees to select the subjective aspects of research methods that can best answer the study needs.
+Another reason for using interpretivism ideology is that the world is not seen as a unilateral or pure reality (Walliman, 2015).
+Instead, interpretivism research philosophy selects the subjective aspects of research methods that best answer the study’s needs.
 Therefore, research in this study sought interpretivism research philosophy for collecting and analysing data in its nature.
-On the other hand, the research idea results are suitable for current research, as the use of this philosophy makes a report of the truth that works on a particular example, instead of emphasising the reality that is independent of the mind.
-The use of interpretivism research philosophy to study the research phenomenon allows the researcher to discover how and what aspects of research, rather than doing research based on the proposed results.
-For the current research, the interpretivism research philosophy aims to interpret the various elements of the research where the researcher emphasises integrating the human aspect in the study (Creswell and Poth, 2017).
+On the other hand, the research idea results are suitable for current research, as the use of this philosophy makes a report of the truth that works on a particular example, instead of emphasising the reality independent of the mind.
+The use of interpretivism research philosophy to study the phenomenon allows the researcher to discover how and what aspects of research, rather than doing research based on the proposed results.
+For the current research, the interpretivism research philosophy aims to interpret the various elements of the analysis where the researcher emphasises integrating the human aspect in the study (Creswell and Poth, 2017).
 Based on this research philosophy, the researchers assume that access to social reality could only be achieved through social constructions, such as consciousness, language, instruments, and shared meanings.

 As hermeneutics is the study of experiences, the observer’s weakness is limited by bounded rationality despite how hard the researcher attempts to become unbiased.
-His ability limits him to understand the reasons for Hoffices from those who were observed (hosts).
+His ability limits him from understanding the reasons for Hoffices from those who were observed (hosts).
 Hence it could lead to subconscious bias as the researcher would find it difficult to put aside his own experiences.
-On the other hand, the symbolic interaction within the interpretivism research is mostly used by researchers in participant observations for studying the individual actions and their social interactions (Ragab and Arisha, 2017, p.
+On the other hand, the symbolic interaction within interpretivism research is mainly used by researchers in participant observations to study individual actions and social interactions (Ragab and Arisha, 2017, p.
 1).
 By looking at the meaning and symbols, the goal is more than linking what took place to determine the cause of the research issue.

-Hence, this interpretivism approach aims to determine the types of interactions that take place within Hoffices as the researcher focuses on interpreting the symbolic meaning of words, both spoken and written.
+Hence, this interpretivism approach aims to determine the types of interactions within Hoffices as the researcher focuses on interpreting the symbolic meaning of words, both spoken and written.
 However, Lindlof and Taylor (2017, p.
 45) argued that using symbolic interaction is the researcher’s ability to communicate the precise meaning.
-The exact potential meanings might be claimed by the other member studying a similar research phenomenon.
-Hence, it is analysed that every symbol that appears when communicating with the hosts of Hoffices would have several different meanings where these symbols could be more likely interpreted in different ways by different people.
+The exact potential implications might be claimed by the other member studying a similar research phenomenon.
+Hence, it is analysed that every symbol that appears when communicating with the hosts of Hoffices would have several different meanings.
+These symbols could be more likely interpreted in different ways by other people.

-One of the significant reasons to use social constructivism is related to consideration of data quality which works hand-in-hand with this research paradigm.
-It leads to the development of useful research outcomes, as well.
-From the constructionist mindset, qualitative research design leads to new and improved inquiry methods while emphasising greatly on storytelling as well as the relationship between the participant and the researcher while carrying out narrative research (Berger and Luckmann, 1991, p.
+One of the significant reasons to use social constructivism is the consideration of data quality which works hand-in-hand with this research paradigm.
+It leads to the development of beneficial research outcomes, as well.
+From the constructionist mindset, qualitative research design leads to new and improved inquiry methods while emphasising greatly on storytelling and the relationship between the participant and the researcher while carrying out narrative research (Berger and Luckmann, 1991, p.
 48).
-As one of the research questions relates to determining the kind of interaction within a hoffice, this could be best determined when the relationship between researcher and participant is good where participants would greatly focus on depicting responses in a storytelling form.
+One of the research questions relates to determining the kind of interaction within a hoffice; this could be best determined when the relationship between researcher and participant is good.
+Participants would extensively focus on depicting responses in a storytelling form.
 Hence, social constructivism in this research is not just considered as one thing, nor a single approach or theory.
-Still, it is perceived as creative research that allows expanded and new ways of thinking and talking relating to the concepts.
+Still, it is perceived as innovative research that allows expanded and new ways of thinking and talking relating to the concepts.

-Therefore, the use of social constructivism theory helped in uncovering the perception of hosts in Hoffices about what attracts members to join a particular office, what are the antecedents and consequences of social interaction within offices, and what are their reasons behind working in an office.
-The social constructivists also focus on the notion that knowledge is built as a result of understanding that evolved from the process of the shared agreement, which is connected with language, traditions, and community culture (Lin, 2015; Vall Castelló, 2016).
-Therefore, it is believed that members find hoffices based on their culture and researcher, using this approach, helped to gain a better understanding of the hosts’ experiences.
+Therefore, social constructivism theory helped uncover the perception of hosts in Hoffices about what attracts members to join a particular office, the antecedents and consequences of social interaction within offices, and their reasons behind working in an office.
+The social constructivists also focus on the notion that knowledge is built from understanding that evolved from the process of the shared agreement, which is connected with language, traditions, and community culture (Lin, 2015; Vall Castelló, 2016).
+Therefore, it is believed that members find hoffices based on their culture, and the researcher, using this approach, helped gain a better understanding of the hosts’ experiences.
 On the other hand, the social constructivism approach is chosen because it served as a vehicle to help the researcher maintain a sense of self-awareness when interacting with the members of Hoffices.
-Therefore, using this approach was helpful to understand how the creation of Hoffices has become a social construct for both members and the society.
+Therefore, using this approach was helpful to understand how the creation of Hoffices has become a social construct for both members and society.

 Debate on Selection of Research Philosophy